-- Invest in nonpoint-source pollution control when the cost and long-term benefits are favorable compared to further upgrading wastewater treatment. - Consider pollutant trading or off-set opportunities with nonpoint-sources of pollution when cost-effective and environmentally beneficial. - Invest in wastewater reuse when justified by the benefits for supplementing groundwater and surface water as sources of non-potable water to support regional growth, and by the benefits for maintaining water quality. - Potentially invest strategically to further the effectiveness of the region's nonpoint-source pollution prevention and control program and to ensure efficient investment to achieve regional water quality objectives. - Support cost-effective investments in water supply infrastructure to promote sustainable use and protect the region's water supplies by: - o Developing criteria to identify water supply projects with regional benefit. - Promoting equitable cost-sharing structure(s) for regionally beneficial water supply development projects. - Supporting cost-benefit analyses of alternative water supply options. - Identifying funding mechanisms for regionally beneficial water supply development projects.
+- Invest in nonpoint-source pollution control when the cost and long-term benefits are favorable compared to further upgrading wastewater treatment. - Consider pollutant trading or off-set opportunities with nonpoint-sources of pollution when cost-effective and environmentally beneficial. - Invest in wastewater reuse when justified by the benefits for supplementing groundwater and surface water as sources of non-potable water to support regional growth, and by the benefits for maintaining water quality. - Potentially invest strategically to further the effectiveness of the region's nonpoint-source pollution prevention and control program and to ensure efficient investment to achieve regional water quality objectives. - Support cost-effective investments in water supply infrastructure to promote sustainable use and protect the region's water supplies by: - o Developing criteria to identify water supply projects with regional benefit. - Promoting equitable cost-sharing structures for regionally beneficial water supply development projects. - Supporting cost-benefit analyses of alternative water supply options. - Identifying funding mechanisms for regionally beneficial water supply development projects.

-- The Met Council will partner with the MPCA to evaluate the potential for point and nonpoint source nutrient trading to reduce watershed nutrient loading. - The Met Council will support or invest in innovative urban planning research and design to encourage growth without placing additional stress on water resources. - Nature-based stormwater infrastructure - Low road salt development design new or redevelopment approaches that naturally need less salt for winter maintenance - Porous or solar pavements - Narrower streets - The Met Council will expand the Industrial Pretreatment Incentive Program (IPIP) to reduce chloride and other contaminants of concern-laden industrial sources. - The Met Council will investigate the regional need and economic viability to accept salty stormwater discharges to our wastewater collection and treatment system allowing for the reversal of chloride impaired lakes from the region. - Met Council staff will partner with professional associations or research institutions to test and develop best water resources management practices or WWTP technological improvements
+- The Met Council will partner with the MPCA to evaluate the potential for point and nonpoint source nutrient trading to reduce watershed nutrient loading. - The Met Council will consider supporting or investing in innovative urban planning research and design to encourage growth without placing additional stress on water resources. - Nature-based stormwater infrastructure - Low road salt development design new or redevelopment approaches that naturally need less salt for winter maintenance - Porous or solar pavements - Narrower streets - The Met Council will investigate the regional need and the economic and legal viability to accept salty stormwater discharges to our wastewater collection and treatment system allowing for the reversal of chloride impaired lakes from the region. - Met Council staff will partner with professional associations or research institutions to test and develop best water resources management practices or WWTP technological improvements.